HongjunYun/HongjunYun.github.io/src/content/blog/03-UW__First_Year/index.md

 ### Residence

 I came back to WEN North after my co-op.
+This time, 1B fell during the **Summer term**, which meant the lack of AC went from "slightly annoying" to "pure survival mode."

-At this point, I thought a desk fan could handle the heat, but it definitely could not.
+I thought a desk fan could handle the heat, but it definitely could not.
 The AC in **CMH** (Claudette Millar Hall) and **E7** (Engineering 7) was my savior this term.
 Having two more roommates than the last term didn't help the heat situation at all.
 I still had a kitchen, though, so that was nice.

 ---